ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 ### 6. Extra: Terminal-Icons for Windows

 These steps are largely the same as macOS (see above).
-Get [Terminal-Icons](https://www.powershellgallery.com/packages/Terminal-Icons) and add the necessary item to your profile (example in repos above).
+Get [Terminal-Icons](https://www.powershellgallery.com/packages/Terminal-Icons) and add the necessary lines to your profile (example in repos above).

 Note that on Windows the `ls` command in PowerShell is an alias for `Get-ChildItem` so running that will show you all